 3. Mortgage contingency vs funding contingency

 Some NYC sellers may agree to a mortgage contingency clause in the contract.
 The clause gives you the right to walk away with your deposit if you are unable to get a commitment letter.

 Because commitment letters have so many loopholes, many buyers’ attorneys ask for “funding contingencies” in addition to a mortgage contingency.
 A funding contingency frees you from the contract with your deposit if the bank fails to fund the loan for any reason except one that is your fault.

-Unfortunately for buyers, sellers are likely to agree to any of the above in a slow market or if they're having trouble selling their place.
+Unfortunately for buyers, sellers are unlikely to agree to any of the above unless the market is slow or they're having trouble selling their place.

 4. Financing for international buyers